 The Graduate Training Centre of Neuroscience (GTC) / International Max Planck Research School for Cognitive and Systems Neuroscience (IMPRS) is the centerpiece of neuroscience training in Tübingen.
-It is affiliated with the Unversity of Tübingen’s cluster of excellence, the Werner Reichardt Centre for Integrative Neuroscience (CIN) and operates international neuroscience degree programs which offer a comprehensive theoretical and practical training in a wide range of neuroscience topics under the guidance of leading neuroscientists.
-In addition to three masters programs, the GTC/IMPRS also runs a doctoral program with supplementary neuroscience and soft skills training.
-Currently, 85 masters and some 250 doctoral students are enrolled and are being offered more than 65 English taught courses in neurosciences and state-of-the-art methods.
+It is affiliated with the Unversity of Tübingen’s cluster of excellence, the Centre for Integrative Neuroscience (CIN) and operates international neuroscience degree programs which offer a comprehensive theoretical and practical training in a wide range of neuroscience topics.
+In addition to three master programs, the GTC/IMPRS also runs a doctoral program with supplementary neuroscience and soft skills training.
+Currently, 85 masters and some 230 doctoral students are enrolled and are being offered more than 65 English taught courses in neurosciences and state-of-the-art methods.

 The individual graduate programs have their specific scientific foci and complement one another optimally.
 Together, they provide a markedly broad spectrum of neuroscience research and training opportunities, which has made Tübingen a prime location for graduate students interested in any one of the many aspects of neuroscience.
 Teaching is entirely in English.